An Open-Source RRAM Compiler: Introduction

-Despite of their success, conventional type of memories have major disadvantages.
-Volatile memories suffer of high power consumption and loss of data on power off, while non volatile memories require high write voltage and suffer of low endurance and low speed~\cite{zahoor2020resistive,maheshwari_hybrid_2020}. { }
+The progress of the technology has lead to an aggressive scaling trend of Integrated Circuits (IC), generating great demand for high density, high speed and low power memories~\cite{chen2020reram}.
+However, customised memory design is a resource-intensive task~\cite{xu2007flexible,guthaus2016openram,shah2010fabmem}.
+Therefore, a number of memory compilers has been presented before~\cite{shah2010fabmem,xu2007flexible,guthaus2016openram,wu201065nm, goldman2014synopsys, clinton20185ghz}.
+These compilers mainly focus on two types of memories, the volatile memories (e.g. static or dynamic random access memory) and the non volatile memories (e.g. flash memory)~\cite{chen2016review,zahoor2020resistive}.
+Volatile memories suffer of high power consumption and loss of data on power off, while non volatile memories require high write voltage and suffer of low endurance and low speed~\cite{zahoor2020resistive,maheshwari_hybrid_2020}.

-In order to tackle these problems, novel emerging Non Volatile Memory (NVM) technologies are needed, characterised by scalability, high speed, high density and low power~\cite{chen2016review,zahoor2020resistive, ielmini2018memory, stathopoulos2019electrical,yang2013memristive}.
-A promising type of memory which satisfies these criteria is the Resistive Random Access Memory (RRAM).
-RRAM uses memristors in its memory cells~\cite{strukov2008missing,chen2016review,maheshwari_hybrid_2020,yang2013memristive}.
+A novel emerging non volatile memory which is characterised by scalability, high speed, high density and low power is the Resistive Random Access Memory (RRAM).
+RRAM uses memristors in its memory cells~\cite{strukov2008missing,chen2016review,maheshwari_hybrid_2020,yang2013memristive,zahoor2020resistive, ielmini2018memory, stathopoulos2019electrical}.
+Therefore, a RRAM compiler is an essential tool to boost the RRAM design procedure and facilitate the research of the memristive device properties~\cite{antoniadis2021open}.